Skip main navigation

 NOTE: To determine if a service should be listed on the IPE, consider the following: If another entity did not provide the service, would DVR provide it?
 If the answer is yes, and the service is necessary to achieve the IPE goal, then it should be listed as a comparable benefit service in the IPE.

-When comparable benefit services begin, DVR staff are required to enter a comparable benefit case note indicating the start and end date of the service and the provider of the service (up to three providers may be selected).
+When comparable benefit services begin, DVR staff are required to enter a comparable benefit case note with service code indicating the start and end date of the service and the provider of the service (up to three providers may be selected).
 Staff should not enter a comparable benefit case note until they are certain the service has started.
 This process will assist in ensuring we provide accurate reporting to RSA on when services are provided.
 Documenting a comparable benefit case note makes that consumer a participant for RSA 911 reporting purposes.
 If you do not know the actual end date, enter the anticipated end date and update when needed.
 The RSA 911 report pulls data directly from the comparable benefit case note.

 NOTE: The start date of the comparable benefit may be before the date the case note is entered if the service began previously.
 For example, if a student tells you on February 20 that they began receiving self-advocacy training from their high school on January 20, the comparable benefit case note should be entered on February 20 with the comparable benefit start date noted as January 20.